return to homepage

 Click here to download a printable version of the Major Chord Chart.

-Before we continue I'd look you to pay attention to something.
+Before we continue I'd look you to pay attention to something in this piano chord chart.
 Look at C# major.
 You may be wondering why its middle note is stated as E# and not F. Well, this is important to the understanding of how chords are built.

 Chords derive from a scale.
 For example C major derives from C major scale.
 We form the chords by playing the first, third and fifth note of the scale.
 In C major scale for example we press on C we skip the D press the E etc....